Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 Krabi Town is set back from the beaches and has a stronger cultural vibe than most other places in this area.

-You’ll be close enough to reach all of Krabi’s well-known beaches like Ao Nang and Railay via a short car or motorbike ride.
+You’ll be close enough to reach all of Krabi’s well-known beaches like Ao Nang and Railay via a short distance by car or motorbike.
 And you’ll be close enough to the pier so that you can easily reach islands like Ko Lanta and Koh Phi Phi.

 But the best part about Krabi Town is that it is typically quieter and cheaper than the other tourist-driven areas.